-How to Soundproof a Door: 11 Best Ways to Make it Happen!
+How to Soundproof a Door: 23 Best Ways to Make it Happen!

-Therefore, they will spend so much time, energy and sometimes money trying to soundproof their homes.
+Therefore, they will spend so much time, energy and in many cases money trying to soundproof their homes.

 Rather than ignore it, the doorway should be one of the first places to undertake a soundproofing project.
 The best news is that it doesn’t even have to be expensive.

 When I decided to soundproof the rooms in my house, I was not particularly interested in the doorways.